Aider-AI/aider/docs/benchmarks.md

 Aider updates the implementation file based on GPT's reply and runs the unit tests.
 If they all pass, we are done.
-If some tests fail, aider sends a second message with the test error output.
+If some tests fail, aider sends GPT a second message with the test error output.
 It only sends the first 50 lines of test errors, to avoid exhausting the context window of the smaller models.
-It also includes this final instruction:
+Aider also includes this final instruction:

 ```
 See the testing errors above.